hoanhtung/udacity_cloud_native_project_2/README.md

 Quick way to deploy all services `kubectl apply -f deployment/`.

 ### Module Structure
-Contains 6 modules in system:
+Contains 5 modules in system:
 - `modules/frontend`: UdaConnect Web
-- `modules/person-api`: Provide person API endpoint
-- `modules/connection-api`: Provide connection API endpoint
-- `modules/location-api`: Provide location API endpoint
+- `modules/person-api`: a service to interact with Person resource (using RestAPI)
+- `modules/connection-api`: a service to interact with Connection resource (using RestAPI)
 - `modules/location-service`: a service to interact with Location resource (using gRPC)
 - `modules/location-consumer-service`: a consumer service to create new location (using message queue)